kerlannXmr/EasyMonerod/README.md

 ### ❕ DISCLAIMER ❕

-This script is designed **exclusively for dedicated Monero node PCs** with Monero_Gui and makes irreversible system modifications (SSH, firewall, DNS, storage)
+This script is designed **for dedicated Monero node PCs** with Monero_Gui and could makes system modifications.

-- never use on primary computers or production systems, and by using it you accept responsibility.
+- Don't use on primary computers first.

 ## <div align="center">🖥️ Interface:</div>
 <div align="center">